aslamcodes/Capstone/Documents/Notes.md

 4. **Admin team approves** the course.
 5. **System makes the course live** and available for enrollment.
 **Postconditions:** The course is live and available for students to enroll.

+# Udemy - User Research
+My main complaint would be that they never remove dead courses.
+There are many courses that someone put up years ago, never once updated, and that hasn't made any sales.
+I think it would be great if Udemy would contact those instructors to say "improve your course or we'll take it off the platform in 90 days."
+Of course instructors deserve the opportunity to re-design their courses, but dead courses with absent instructors make picking the right course harder for students, and can be a negative experience for the unlucky students who give them a try.